 More information about the categories of filers can be found on the IRS website.
 Properly choosing the category is important because Form 5471 schedules and reporting requirements vary by category.

 Those familiar with US business terminology should not automatically assume that their foreign business is not a corporation if it is not labeled as such in their resident countries.
-The IRS has expanded the term “corporation” for Form 5471 reporting purposes to include international business companies and foreign limited liability companies.
+The IRS has expanded the term “corporation” when deciding who must file Form 5471, with reporting purposes to include international business companies and foreign limited liability companies.

 It is important to consider the liability of the foreign company when determining whether the foreign company will be considered a corporation.
 If the structure provides the owner(s) with limited or no liability, it will very likely be considered a corporation by IRS standards.
 However, some foreign companies have the option to elect “disregarded entity” status by filing Form 8832 within 75 days of the company’s formation to avoid the Form 5471 annual filing requirement.